Online Electrical Codes Courses

-The most common online classes and courses on electrical codes are profiled below.
+Some of the most common online classes and courses on electrical codes are profiled here.

 - Introduction to Electrical Wiring and Code Class: This class teaches students about the theories and principles of the National Electrical Code.
 With the combined lab work and lectures, students gain knowledge of blueprints, specifications and correct methods of installation in industrial, commercial and residential applications.